Charlene Higgins '18G (R) helps new American Farmers Cooperative farmers at a local farmer's market while working on her community capstone project.

 “The co-op farmers are [now] equipped with additional tools, skills and knowledge to help them successfully reach their self-defined goals within the co-op, and within their communities,” Higgins says.
 These tools include strategies to attract and retain community supported agriculture (CSA) members, establish wholesale accounts and launch a donation program where individuals can donate a CSA share to a local refugee family in need.

 Through this work, Higgins says she sharpened her project management skills, expanded her theoretical framework and learned to think thoughtfully and intentionally about how theory informs practice.
 She also credits the capstone experience with strengthening her research skills and teaching her how to problem-solve both creatively and critically.

-Higgins encourages future Carsey School Master in Community Development students to use their capstone project experience to “…not only share your learning with the community you are working with but to learn from them and learn with them while co-creating knowledge and solutions.”
+Higgins encourages future Carsey School Community Development graduate degree students to use their community capstone project experience to “…not only share your learning with the community you are working with but to learn from them and learn with them while co-creating knowledge and solutions.”